The United Kingdom shipped US$459.4 billion worth of goods around the globe in 2021.

 - North Macedonia: $1.8 billion

-Among the United Kingdom’s trading partners that generated the greatest positive trade balances, British surpluses with Switzerland (up 310.3%), Egypt (up 82.5%) and Singapore (up 70.4%) grew at the fastest pace from 2020 to 2021.
+Among United Kingdom’s trading partners that generated the greatest positive trade balances, the UK’s surpluses with Hong Kong (up 455.8%), Ireland (up 84.7%) and the United Arab Emirates (up 41.3%) grew at the fastest pace from 2021 to 2022.

 Companies Servicing UK Trading Partners